Kyuu-Ji/htb-write-up/scavenger/write-up-scavenger.md

 - justanotherblog.htb
 - mail1.justanotherblog.htb
-- www.justanotherblog.htb
+- www[.]justanotherblog.htb

-After putting them all into the _/etc/hosts_ file and browsing to all domains, the domain _www.justanotherblog.htb_ has a web page that says _"Under Construction"_.
+After putting them all into the _/etc/hosts_ file and browsing to all domains, the domain _www[.]justanotherblog.htb_ has a web page that says _"Under Construction"_.

 ```
 dig axfr pwnhats.htb @10.10.10.155
 ```
 - pwnhats.htb
 - mail1.pwnhats.htb
-- www.pwnhats.htb
+- www[.]pwnhats.htb

-After putting them all into the _/etc/hosts_ file and browsing to all domains, the domain _www.pwnhats.htb_ runs a shop with the E-Commerce software [PrestaShop](https://www.prestashop.com/en).
+After putting them all into the _/etc/hosts_ file and browsing to all domains, the domain _www[.]pwnhats.htb_ runs a shop with the E-Commerce software [PrestaShop](https://www.prestashop.com/en).

 ```
 dig axfr rentahacker.htb @10.10.10.155